 As I grew older I started making dinner for my family.
 My family became my “taste testers,” whether they liked it or not.
 There was many a times when my younger siblings would ask the infamous question “What’s for dinner?”.
 I would respond “It’s a surprise!” knowing full well how picky of eaters they were.
 My siblings would go running to my mom upset that dinner was not going to be “something they liked” or to try and see if my mom knew what I was making.
 My mom would always respond “We are just having one of Heather’s Concoctions”.

 The reason I started this blog is because I have always dreamt about being a food writer.
 Either being a food critic, or writing articles about food and it’s history, or writing cookbooks.
 Because of this dream I pursued a degree in culinary arts (because of this everyone thinks that means I am officially a ‘chef’, but I just blush and say that I am still learning).
-I have years (years!) of experience working in the food and beverage industry, (rough job but someone has to do it), and have worked as a chef, bartender, cater, culinary instructor, server and manager.
+I have years (years!) of experience working in the food and beverage industry (a rough job but someone has to do it!).

 And even with my education and work experience I am no food snob.
 I am not ashamed to admit I am a hoarder when it comes to cookbooks and sometimes I even make things the ‘semi-homemade’ way using premade sauces, cake mixes, etc. Does this make me un-chefy?
 I say no, as I feel like food should be approachable, no matter your palate, cooking skill level or time.